agastyash/uno_pong/README.md

     A simple pong game running on an Arduino Uno and an SSD1306 OLED display.
     <br />
     <br />
-    <a href="https://github.com/distroquerim/uno_pong">View Demo</a>
+    <a href="https://github.com/agastyash/uno_pong">View Demo</a>
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Implementation of a basic pong game played against a computer controlled player on a cheap OLED display with a basic UI.
-Player controls use generic push buttons.
+Implementation of a basic pong game played against a computer controlled player on an inexpensive OLED display with a basic UI.
+Player controls use two generic 4 pin push buttons.
 Built for a beginner Arduino project and showcase.